 In the early 1970’s a number of solicitors, concerned that the growth in the profession had led practitioners to become more isolated, set up the SAS.
-A bold step and ahead of its time, anticipating similar schemes embraced by other professions.
-The scheme aimed to build on what was already in place in many communities – experienced solicitors offering guidance and advice to those colleagues in difficulties.
-Confidentiality between members and their solicitor clients was guaranteed and the first consultation was always free of charge.
-The Law Society provided administrative back-up.
+It was a bold step and ahead of its time, and anticipated similar schemes subsequently established by other professions.
+The scheme aimed to build on what was already in place in many communities – experienced solicitors offering help, guidance and advice to those colleagues in difficulties.
+Solicitors who were experts in their field were persuaded to join its panel.
+Confidentiality between panel members and their solicitor clients was guaranteed and the first consultation was always free of charge.

-More than 35 years later the SAS now has approximately 80 members in different parts of the country.
-Its aims, however, remain the same – to offer assured confidential advice to fellow solicitors, their families and employees on any problem troubling them, whether personal or professional.
+More than 40 years later, the SAS now has approximately 80 members on its panel.
+Its aims, however, remain the same – to offer expert, confidential advice to fellow solicitors, their families and employees, on any problem troubling them, whether personal or professional.

 “The SAS aims to serve the solicitors’ profession by providing solicitors and their staff with initial independent and confidential advice and assistance in respect of professional, business or personal problems.
 In doing so it seeks to enable individuals requiring help to resolve their problems.”

-You can if you wish contact a member direct.
-Should you wish to do so you can either go to the members tab on this web site, which will provide details and experience of individual members or you can print off and use the pdf of our member leaflet which can be found in the introduction to the information section of this site..
+We would encourage you to contact the panel member of your choice, direct.
+Should you wish to do so you can either click here on the panel members tab on this web site, which will provide details and experience of individual members or you can print off and use the pdf of our panel member leaflet which can be found here..

-The philosophy of SAS is that it has a valuable preventative function and will enable solicitors to seek guidance at a very early stage before a breach of contravention becomes more serious leading to drastic measures on the part of the Solicitors Regulation Authority and the Solicitors Disciplinary Tribunal.
+The philosophy of SAS is that it has a valuable, preventative function that will enable solicitors to seek guidance at a very early stage before a breach or contravention either occurs or becomes more serious, It offers the individual the opportunity of avoiding the serious consequences that could arise if either the Solicitors Regulation Authority and/or the Solicitors Disciplinary Tribunal become involved.

 Taking advice from a SAS member does not mean that you are obliged to retain that solicitor and you are free to instruct any solicitor of your choice.